-Query Azure Data Lake Storage Data as a SQL Server in Node.js
+Query Azure Data Lake Storage Data as a SQL Server Database in Node.js

 Execute SQL Server queries against Azure Data Lake Storage data from Node.js.

-You can use CData Connect Server to query Azure Data Lake Storage data through a SQL Server interface.
-Follow the procedure below to create a virtual database for Azure Data Lake Storage in Connect Server and start querying using Node.js.
+You can use CData Connect Cloud to query Azure Data Lake Storage data through a SQL Server interface.
+Follow the procedure below to create a virtual database for Azure Data Lake Storage in Connect Cloud and start querying using Node.js.

-CData Connect Server provides a pure SQL Server interface for Azure Data Lake Storage, allowing you to easily build reports from live Azure Data Lake Storage data in Node.js — without replicating the data to a natively supported database.
-As you build visualizations, Node.js generates SQL queries to gather data.
-Using optimized data processing out of the box, CData Connect Server pushes all supported SQL operations (filters, JOINs, etc) directly to Azure Data Lake Storage, leveraging server-side processing to quickly return the requested Azure Data Lake Storage data.
+CData Connect Cloud provides a pure MySQL, cloud-to-cloud interface for Azure Data Lake Storage, allowing you to easily query live Azure Data Lake Storage data in Node.js — without replicating the data to a natively supported database.
+As you query data in Node.js, CData Connect Cloud pushes all supported SQL operations (filters, JOINs, etc) directly to Azure Data Lake Storage, leveraging server-side processing to quickly return Azure Data Lake Storage data.

 3. Enter the necessary authentication properties to connect to Azure Data Lake Storage.